 Fines in South Australia

-An expiation notice may be given instead of a summons for you to attend court.
-Even where an expiation notice can be issued for an offence, the authority can still choose to issue you with a summons.
+Fines that are issues by the police and transport authorities are known as expiation notices.
+In some situations, an expiation notice may be given instead of a summons to attend court.
+However, in situations where an expiation notice can be issued for an offence, the authority can still choose to issue a summons.

 A notice may be:

 - handed to you personally (such as where a police officer detects an offence while on duty)

 - posted to you (for example, from a camera-detected offence)

 - attached to your vehicle (for parking offences).

 Expiation notices are governed by the Expiation of Offences Act 1996.

 The maximum fine that can be imposed by a court is set out in section 119 of the Sentencing Act.

 In the Magistrates Court, $10,000

 The maximum amount of a fine that can be imposed for a particular offence is determined by the maximum penalty for that offence.
 Legislation stipulates the maximum fine for an offence as a number of penalty units.
 The value of a penalty unit increases over time, as the value of money changes.